 2023 |

-Art Miami, Oliver Cole Gallery, Miami 10-Years Anniversary Exhibition, Galerie Kellermann, Düsseldorf Knokke Art Fair - Galerie Kellermann, Knokke Heist, Belgium Art Palm Beach - Oliver Cole gallery, Palm Beach Art Wynwood - Oliver Cole gallery, Miami The Women who Investigate the Complexity of Space - Valmore Studio d’Arte, Artsy Zero 23 - Galerie Kellermann, Düsseldorf Art Paris Art Fair 2023 - Galerie la Ligne, Grand Palais Éphémère, Paris |
+Art Miami, Oliver Cole Gallery, Miami 10-Years Anniversary Exhibition, Galerie Kellermann, Düsseldorf Knokke Art Fair, Galerie Kellermann, Knokke Heist, Belgium Palm Beach Modern + Contemporary, Oliver Cole Gallery, Palm Beach Art Wynwood, Oliver Cole Gallery, Miami The Women Who Investigate the Complexity of Space, Valmore Studio d’Arte, Artsy Zero 23, Galerie Kellermann, Düsseldorf Lines and Perspectives, Oliver Cole Gallery, Miami Art Paris Art Fair 2023, Galerie la Ligne, Grand Palais Éphémère, Paris |

 |